-Annually, more than 27,000 people in Japan lose their lives to suicide.
-In other words, over 70 people a day.
+Annually, more than 21,000 people in Japan lose their lives to suicide.
+Every day that is 57 people and 1,500 attempts.

 Help us make a difference and learn how to save lives.

 At TELL we believe that suicide is preventable.
 Saving lives is something we can all do.
 Suicide is one of the most preventable causes of death facing our societies today.
 However, many of us feel uncomfortable talking about this topic, leaving most of us with insufficient and incorrect information about how to best support those in need.
 Most people who kill themselves display definite signals or talk about suicide, and most are depressed.

 The key to prevention is recognizing the warning signs and risk factors and knowing how to help.

 Our willingness to learn the signs and talk about depression and suicide is the first step in getting help to those in need and saving lives.
 Below is a list of the most common warning signs and risk factors.

 How to tell if you or a family member needs help

 Are you worried someone you know may be thinking about killing themselves?
 Have you noticed changes in their behavior?
 Perhaps you are not sure if they are joking, or want attention, or if something else is going on?

 Look for these warning signs and learn how you can make a difference.
 The more signs you see, the greater the risk.